 Transferring from one institution to another involves preparation.
 At Southeast, we will assist you every step of the way.
 A transfer admission counselor is available to provide one-on-one guidance throughout the transfer process.

 Don't lose track of time, apply today or up to a year before you start.
 We recommend the following dates to ensure a smooth transfer to Southeast:

 Fall Registration: Early April

 Summer Registration: Mid-February

 Utilize our online tools to plan your transfer!

-If you have an Associate of Arts degree from a regionally accredited community college, you will have completed the University Studies program (general education requirements) at Southeast.
-It is important to note that some majors require specific University Studies courses to fulfill degree requirements; view our degree maps for more information.
+If you have an Associate of Arts degree from a regionally accredited community college, you will have completed the General Education program (general education requirements) at Southeast.
+It is important to note that some majors require specific General Education courses to fulfill degree requirements; view our degree maps for more information.